openmm/openmmforcefields/charmm/README.md

   values.
 * `toppar/drude/drude_toppar_2023/toppar_drude_nucleic_acid_2017d.str` is
   excluded as ParmEd is unable to understand some of the entries in the file.
+* Thulium(III) ion from `toppar/stream/misc/toppar_ions_won.str` (TM3P) is
+  excluded because it collides with the identically-named 4'-methyl,3'-phosphate tetrahydrofuran residue.

-If you need parameters from these files, you may download the CHARMM TOPPAR files, manually edit the offending entries, and regenerate the OpenMM XML files at your own risk.
+If you need parameters from these files that were excluded, you may download the CHARMM TOPPAR files, manually edit the offending entries, and regenerate the OpenMM XML files at your own risk.

 ## Converting